wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 ## Operating Systems in the cloud #

-As of May 2016, Microsoft Azure works with SUSE and Oracle, but not Red Hat Enterprise Linux (RHEL).
+As of May 2016, Microsoft Azure works with SUSE and Oracle Java, but not Red Hat Enterprise Linux (RHEL).

 Amazon provides software to host whatever OS is put into images.
-But its free server images are based on CentOS.
+But its free server images are based on CentOS, derived from Red Hat as both use the yum package manager.
-Amazon is working on "Linux2".
+Amazon is working on "Linux2" based on Red Hat.

 ## Network speed